Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

     As explained in the following subsections, depending on the _storage_type_, other configuration attributes must be provided in the parameter _properties_ parameter.

--   Any other custom attribute can be provided through the parameter _properties_, which is a dictionary (a description, a tag, etc.)<br/>
+-   Any other custom attribute can be provided through the parameter _**properties**_, which is a dictionary (a description, a tag, etc.)<br/>
     All the properties are given to the data nodes instantiated from this data node configuration.<br/>
-    This dictionary _properties_ is also used to configure the parameters specific to each storage type.
+    This _properties_ dictionary is also used to configure the parameters specific to each storage type.

 Below are two examples of data node configurations.